Severe Weather 101

 And, since not all tornadoes come from supercells, what about tornadogenesis in non-supercell thunderstorms?

-Another non-supercell tornado is a landspout.
+Another type of non-supercell tornado is a landspout.
 A landspout is a tornado with a narrow, rope-like condensation funnel that forms while the thunderstorm cloud is still growing and there is no rotating updraft - the spinning motion originates near the ground.

 Waterspouts are similar to landspouts, except they occur over water.
 Damage from these types of tornadoes tends to be EF2 or less.